 The ketogenic, or keto, diet also encourages a low-carbohydrate and high-fat intake.

-Though there are a few variations, a ketogenic diet typically involves a person consuming no more than 5–10 percent of carbohydrates in their daily diet — this equates to about 20–50 g of carbs per day.
+Though there are a few variations, a ketogenic diet typically involves a person consuming no more than

 The ketogenic diet aims to help the body achieve a state of ketosis.
 Ketosis occurs when there are not enough carbohydrates available for the body to use for energy, so it starts to break down fat stores to use instead.